Building a modern yurt: A cluster of modern yurts provide the perfect environmentaly friendly shelter for community businesses.

 A modern version of the age-old yurt is popping up all over the country like some friendly toadstool these days and a fellow named Bill Coperthwaite in Bucks Harbor, Maine is responsible.
-The following article, by Bill himself, tells how—somewhere between California and Sweden—his contemporary ger came about.
+The following article, by Bill himself, tells how — somewhere between California and Sweden — his contemporary design came about.

 The yurt has its origins in the folk wisdom of the ancient nomads of inner Asia.
 There, the prototype has withstood the fierce cold, the violent winds and the intense heat of the steppes for thousands of years.
 The traditional yurt, made of light poles and covered with thick felt, was a portable structure which the nomads carried with them in their search for suitable grazing for their herds.
 It is out of a profound respect for the technical genius of these people that the name yurt was chosen for our contemporary structure.